Patient Perspective: How Precision Oncology Makes a Difference

 Doing the trial and error instead in carefully designed, patient-derived cell models so that only the most effective treatments can be given to the patient “is the progressive way of individualizing cancer [treatment],” Flosser said.
 Today, Ingrid is being treated with a therapy highlighted by the CPO models as most promising for her particular cancer.
 Regenbrecht noted that many oncologists are reluctant to deviate from the standard of care for a patient’s first-line therapy, but that patient-derived models can be used to determine the most effective second treatment long before the first one gives out.
 That dramatically accelerates the process of getting patients on the right therapy, even leapfrogging over resistance in some cases.

 Part of CPO’s approach is that “we try to gather every piece of evidence,” Regenbrecht said.
-The DigiWest technology his team uses allows them to generate western blot-type results for hundreds of proteomic antibodies at once, all from very small amounts of starting material.
-This can make it much easier to spot driver mutations: in one example, Regenbrecht said that DigiWest detected a specific mutation from proteins that would have required 2,000-fold coverage to identify via DNA sequencing.
+The DigiWest technology his team uses allows them to generate western blot-type results for hundreds of (phospho-)antibodies at once, all from very small amounts of starting material.
+This can make it much easier to spot key oncogenic pathways aberrations: in one example, Regenbrecht said that DigiWest detected an aberrantly regulated pathway likely to be caused by a single mutation only found at 2,000-fold coverage via DNA sequencing.

 Here at Luminex, we were honored to have the opportunity to sponsor this important discussion.
 We hope you get a chance to listen!